lgoodridge/TSA-Packet-Analyzer/README.md

 ```

 Finally, you will need to update the ```settings.ini``` file to match the setup of your system.
 In particular, make sure that:
- * geoip2: DatabaseFilePath is set to your ```.mmdb``` file in the GeoLite2-Country directory.
- * p0f: DatabaseFilePath points to your ```pof.fp``` file in the p0f directory (or you've symbolic linked it to a location in your PATH, and the setting is left as 'default')
+ * app: UseLiveCapture is set to "yes" or "no", depending on whether you want to analyze a live capture of packets, or statically analyze a previously captured .pcap file.
- * CaptureInterface is set to the network interface to capture packets on if UseLiveCapture is set.
+ * app: CaptureInterface is set to the network interface to capture packets on if UseLiveCapture is set to "yes".
- *  InitFileLocation is set a ```.pcap``` file to read from if UseLiveCapture is not set.
+ * app: InitFileLocation is set to a ```.pcap``` file to read from if UseLiveCapture is set to "no".

+The defaults provided for the remainder of the settings file should work without further adjustment, but you may change them if you wish:
+ * geoip2: DatabaseFilePath should point to the ```.mmdb``` file provided by the GeoLite2-Country database.
+ * p0f: DatabaseFilePath should point to the ```pof.fp``` file provided by the p0f tool.
+ * p0f: APISocketFilePath should point to a location that can be used for socket communication (the app will create the socket file at that location if it doesn't already exist).

 ## Project Structure